 Joe found it easier to retreat from his wife’s complaints than to get drawn into an argument that neither of them could win.
 So he shut down, in part to protect himself but also to protect the relationship.

-However, as Joe retreated, Angie became more persistent, which led Joe to withdraw further, which made Angie more upset… creating an unending negative communication cycle.
+However, as Joe retreated, Angie became more persistent, which led Joe to withdraw further, which made Angie more upset…creating an unending negative communication cycle.
 This cycle, or dance, continues to grow stronger the more frequently it occurs.
-(And it occurred more and more frequently as time when on.)
+(And it occurred more and more frequently as time went on.)

 Can you relate?
 Has this happened between you and your partner?

-If you have, you know that when you are in this dance with your partner, it can feel like a revolving door – one that you both get stuck in and that whirls you around and around.
-It feels like everything happens so fast, and before you know it you're in that same argument again.
+If it has, you know that when you are in this dance with your partner, it can feel like a revolving door – one that you both get stuck in and that whirls you around and around.
+It feels like everything happens so fast, and before you know it you’re in that same argument again.